 When someone is ready to heal, the search for help can feel overwhelming.
 Where do you start?
 Who is safe?
 Who actually understands trauma?
 Who holds both faith and care without weaponizing either?

 This is not an algorithm.
 It is not a marketplace.
-It is a trusted collection, built by practitioners who understand what healing actually requires, and maintained by a community committed to getting people to the right support.
+It is a trusted collection, built by practitioners who understand what healing actually requires.

 Every resource in this Library has been chosen with one question in mind: is this safe for someone who has been hurt?